LiminLi-xjtu/BiCLUM/README.md

 ## Example Usage

-The input data for **BiCLUM** should be in the `.h5ad` format.
-If your data is in a different format, refer to the [Scanpy](https://scanpy.readthedocs.io/en/stable/) or [anndata](https://anndata.readthedocs.io/en/latest/) tutorials for instructions on how to convert your data into the `.h5ad` format.

-## Example Usage

 The input data for BiCLUM should be in the .h5ad format.
 If your data is in a different format, refer to the [Scanpy](https://scanpy.readthedocs.io/en/stable/) or [anndata](https://anndata.readthedocs.io/en/stable/) tutorials for instructions on how to convert your data into the .h5ad format.

 For scATAC data, the gene activity score matrix can be generated using methods like like [ArchR](https://www.archrproject.com/) or [Signac](https://stuartlab.org/signac/).
 The transformation code for the scATAC modality in the **PBMC** dataset is available in the `transform` folder.